I'm a bioengineer focused on doing good in the world.

 Conducted research in microfluidic digital logic for automated fluid handling on a chip.

-Questions?
-Comments?
-Shoot me an email, write something in the form on the right, or hunt me down on social media through the links on the bottom.
+Shoot me an email or hunt me down on social media through the links on the bottom.